Cambria Heights, Queens: Religion

 Cambria Heights has a high concentration of Christian church communities.
 There are many storefront churches located along Linden Boulevard, from a variety of denominations as well as nondenominational groups.
 Cambria Heights is also home to Cambria Heights Community Church, Prince of Peace Lutheran Church, Holy Trinity Parish Church, Queens Tabernacle Church, First Faith Baptist Church, Harvest Revival Christian Fellowship, Good Life Deliverance Ministry, Saint David's Episcopal Church, and Sacred Heart Catholic Church.
 The Catholic parish has an affiliated school.
 Sacred Heart Catholic Academy.

 Cambria Heights is also the location of the Ohel, the resting place of the Lubavitcher Rebbe, Rabbi Menachem M. Schneerson and his predecessor Rabbi Yosef Yitzchak Schneersohn.
 Tens of thousands of visitors from around the world flock to the site for prayer and blessing.

 Demographics

-Based on data from the 2010 United States census, the population of Cambria Heights was 18,677, a decrease of 2,267 (10.8%) from the 20,944 counted in 2000.
-Covering an area of 772.01 acres, the neighborhood had a population density of 24.2 PD/acre.
+Cambria Heights, which is stipulated as Neighborhood Tabulation Area QN1304 by the New York City Department of City Planning, had 19,081 inhabitants based on data from the 2020 United States Census and covered an area of 772.01 acres.
+This was an increase of 404 persons (2.16%) from the 18,677 counted in 2010.
+The neighborhood had a population density of 25.2 inhabitants per acre (27,100/sq mi; 10,500/km^{2}).

-The racial makeup of the neighborhood was 1.4% (259) White, 90.3% (16,862) African American, 0.2% (42) Native American, 0.8% (157) Asian, 0.0% (6) Pacific Islander, 0.3% (62) from other races, and 1.7% (325) from two or more races.
-Hispanic or Latino of any race were 5.2% (964) of the population.
+The racial makeup of the neighborhood was 1.4% (272) White (Non-Hispanic), 84.5% (16,121) Black (Non-Hispanic), 1.4% (259) Asian, 1.5% (292) from other races, and 4.4% (833) from two or more races.
+Hispanic or Latino of any race were 6.8% (1,304) of the population.

-The original population consisted primarily of Roman Catholics of Italian, German, and Irish descent, and Jewish families relocating from Brooklyn.
-The present neighborhood has a large middle class Caribbean and African American population.
-The median home cost is $450,600.
+According to the 2020 United States Census, Cambria Heights has many cultural communities of over 1,000 inhabitants.
+This include residents who identify as African American, Haitian, and Jamaican.
+38.7% of the residents in Cambria Heights were foreign born.

+Most inhabitants are higher-aged adults: 18.8% are between the ages of between 0–19, 24.7% between 20 and 39, 27.5% between 40 and 59, and 28.7% older than 60.
+77.4% of the households had at least one family present.

+Politics

+Cambria Heights is part of the 14h New York State Senate district, represented by Leroy Comrie; the 23rd New York State Assembly district, represented by Clyde Vanel; District 32 in the New York City Council, represented by Nantasha Williams; 5th congressional district in the United States House of Representatives, represented by Gregory W. Meeks; and represented by Charles E. Schumer and Kirsten Gillibrand in the United States Senate.